sixfootsixdesigns/React-Library-Boilerplate/README.md

 ## Add a new component

+- You can automatically create a new component using the `yarn component:new` command.
-- add the new component directory in the `src/components` directory following this folder structure
+- Or, you can manually add the new component directory in the `src/components` directory following this folder structure

 ```
 ├── MyComponent